 Financial assets are classified and measured based on the business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
 IFRS 9 contains three primary measurement categories for financial assets: amortized cost, fair value through other comprehensive income ("FVTOCI") and fair value through profit or loss ("FVTPL").
-Financial assets are recognized in the statements of financial position if the Company has a contractual right to receive cash or other financial assets from another entity.
-Financial assets are derecognized when the rights to receive cash flows from the asset have expired or were transferred and the Company has transferred substantially all risks and rewards of ownership.
+Financial instruments are initially recognized at fair value.
+Transaction costs related to financial instruments are included in the initial recognition of financial instruments classified and measured at amortized cost and FVTOCI.
+For financial instruments classified and measured at FVTPL, transaction costs are expensed in profit or loss in the period in which they are incurred.